How to Write a Term Paper

 Disclose some of the techniques that were used to conduct research.
 Some of the information to include in this part include research models and variables.

-The writer should evaluate whether the hypothesis of the research were true or false and disclose some of the findings from their work.
+The writer should evaluate whether the research hypothesis was true or false and disclose some of the findings from their work.

 The chapter includes some of the suggestions of a researcher and their views about the topic.